easybuilders/easybuild-docs/docs/configuration.md

 * [Source path (--sourcepath)][sourcepath]
 * [Build path (--buildpath)][buildpath]
 * [Software and modules install path (--installpath, --installpath-software, --installpath-modules)][installpath]
-* [Easyconfigs repository (--repository, --repositorypath)][easyconfigs_repo]
+* [Simpleconfigs repository (--repository, --repositorypath)][simpleconfigs_repo]
 * [Logfile format (--logfile-format)][logfile_format]

-If any of these configuration settings is not provided in one way or another, EasyBuild will complain and exit.
+If any of these configuration settings is not provided in one way or another, SimpleBuild will complain and exit.

 In practice, all of these have reasonable defaults (see `eb --help` for the default settings).